Explore your mortgage options

 - Deferred-payment loan: It’s like a forgivable loan, except there’s no loan forgiveness.
 You defer (think: postpone) payment on the loan until you sell the home.

-- Lender credit: Some private mortgage lenders offer credits to cover some or all of your closing costs.
+- Lender credit: Many mortgage lenders offer credits to cover some or all of your closing costs.
 In exchange for accepting lender credits, you agree to a higher mortgage interest rate.

-The criteria to qualify for closing cost assistance typically includes:
+The criteria to qualify for closing cost assistance typically include:

 - Household income: The income limit is often determined by the area’s median income.
-(This can be great news for folks living in expensive home buying cities, like L.A. or New York City.)
+(This can be great news for folks living in expensive cities, like Los Angeles or New York City.)
 And the limit adjusts based on household size.

 - Credit score: Eligible borrowers usually need a minimum credit score of 620 – 640.